iamdc07/httpc/README.md

-# httpc an HTTP library and httpfs is a file server
+# httpc an HTTP library and httpfs a file server
 httpc is an client side library implemented using TCP Socket programming using HTTP as the communication protocol.
 It is a curl/telnet like HTTP library used to demonstrate GET, POST & HEAD functionalities(HTTP).